huggingface/transformers/docs/source/en/model_doc/patchtsmixer.md

 -->

-# patchtsmixer
+# PatchTSMixer

 ## Overview

-The patchtsmixer model was proposed in [TSMixer: Lightweight MLP-Mixer Model for Multivariate Time Series Forecasting](https://arxiv.org/pdf/2306.09364.pdf) by Vijay Ekambaram, Arindam Jati, Nam Nguyen, Phanwadee Sinthong, Jayant Kalagnanam.
+The PatchTSMixer model was proposed in [TSMixer: Lightweight MLP-Mixer Model for Multivariate Time Series Forecasting](https://arxiv.org/pdf/2306.09364.pdf) by Vijay Ekambaram, Arindam Jati, Nam Nguyen, Phanwadee Sinthong, Jayant Kalagnanam.

-PatchTSMixer is a lightweight time-series modelling backbone based on the MLP-Mixer architecture.
-The above paper demonstrates its state-of-the-art performance for time series tasks, with reduced computational and memory demands.
-PatchTSMixer's distinguishing feature lies in its capacity to effortlessly facilitate lightweight mixing across patches, channels, and hidden features.
-This unique capability allows for the efficient modeling of dependencies within and across various dimensions.
-It also supports various attention mechanisms starting from simple gated attention to more complex self-attention blocks that can be enabled based on the input data requirements.
-PatchTSMixer backbone can currently be extended for various downstream tasks such as forecasting, classification and regression.
+PatchTSMixer is a lightweight time-series modeling approach based on the MLP-Mixer architecture.
+In this HuggingFace implementation, we provide PatchTSMixer's capabilities to effortlessly facilitate lightweight mixing across patches, channels, and hidden features for effective multivariate time-series modeling.
+It also supports various attention mechanisms starting from simple gated attention to more complex self-attention blocks that can be customized accordingly.
+The model can be pretrained and subsequently used for various downstream tasks such as forecasting, classification and regression.

 The abstract from the paper is the following: